 Shop for Handicrafts

-One of the best things to do in Campeche is to shop through the adorable little shops that fills the streets and look for handicrafts.
+One of the best things to do in Campeche is to shop through the adorable little shops that fill the streets and look for handicrafts.
 There were many little stores selling local handicrafts from local woodwork to hammocks.

 Go down the Malecon

 Soon, the new renovation of sculptures and fountains will be in place and draw more people to the impressive new makeover to the Malecon.
-During our visit we could only see baracdes through this small stretch with photos of what the completed project will look like, we’d love to come back and see it when it’s done.
+During our visit we could only see baracades through this small stretch with photos of what the completed project will look like, we’d love to come back and see it when it’s done.

-Check out the Night Show
+Check out the Night Illumination Show

 We thought it was only Friday and Saturdays (we came on a Thursday) and missed pretty much the entire show except the last 30 seconds, whoops.
-The show starts at 8 pm and runs for 30 minutes.
+The show starts at 8:00 pm and runs for 30 minutes.

-Where to stay in Campeche
+Where to Stay in Campeche, Mexico

 We recommend spending the night so you can leisurely enjoy all the amazing things to do in Campeche like check out all the museums, forts, and just enjoy the slower life the locals enjoy in Campeche.
 The perfect spot to stay in town is Hacienda Puerta Campeche.